by

 When in reality, your body size has little to do with personal willpower and much more to do with genetics and other factors beyond your control.

-So you might be wondering, what will happen to my weight when I become an intuitive eater?
+What will happen to my weight when I become an intuitive eater?

+Great question.
 To be fully transparent, we cant really be sure.
-Diets promise you a certain amount of weight loss in a certain amont of time.
+Diets promise you a certain amount of weight loss in a certain amount of time.

 As an intuitive eating practitioner, I cannot promise you anything.
+I can, however, say this:

 Ultimately, intuitive eating works to restore your body to it’s happy weight- the weight at which it performs physiological functions most optimally.